Ceramics: Throwing on the Wheel

 If you are a more experienced potter, you’ll have the chance to refine your technique and learn to throw bowls and plates with our experienced tutor through tips and guided practice.

-If you want to keep practising sign up for one of our weekly mixed ability ceramics classes.
+If you want to keep practising, and would like to bisque fire and decorate your produced pottery, sign up for one of our weekly mixed ability ceramics classes.

 You will learn how to wedge and knead clay and learn the step-by-step process of how to throw a pot on a potter’s wheel under the patient and friendly guidance of our experienced tutor.